thread/routemaster/README.md

-We also came to build Routemaster as a replacement for a third party service that was a poor fit for us given our significant complexity and data consistency requirements, and that created significant operational complexity it understanding the system when it went wrong.
+We also came to build Routemaster as a replacement for a third party service that was a poor fit for us given our significant complexity and data consistency requirements, and that created significant operational complexity in understanding the system when it went wrong.

-With all of these separate services needing to integrate with the drip feed, a backlog of ideas to test in the drip feed, and the need for a system that we could understand at a level above previous implementation, we decided to build a generic state machine service that would be able to scale to our future requirements.
+With all of these separate services needing to integrate with the drip feed, a backlog of ideas to test in the drip feed, and the need for a system that we could understand at a level above our previous implementation, we decided to build a generic state machine service that would be able to scale to our future requirements.